-I still have my sales representative in New York ( different rep....long story) and I still love the creative process of designing and manufacturing costume jewelry- although it is becoming increasingly more difficult to be competitive in a field where so much costume jewelry is made abroad for less money.
+I still love the creative process of designing and manufacturing jewelry- although it is becoming increasingly more difficult to be competitive in a field where so much costume jewelry is made abroad for less money.

 So......you may be wondering,

 'where is this woman going with this long story about jewelry?'

 Basically I wanted to create a product that cannot be made for less money overseas.
-These gigantic mothers also known as big. fat. cookies. can not be copied and mass produced for pennies abroad.
+These gigantic mothers also known as big.fat.cookie. can not be copied and mass produced for pennies abroad.
 Other companies make good cookies- most are made by machines many are full of gross ingredients.

-Big.Fat.Cookies are made in very small batches with the greatest attention to detail.
-From picking the gross white thing out of each egg, to painstakingly weighing each cookie and adding individual chocolate chips to make sure the cookies look perfect, to obsessively baking and wrapping each batch- your cookies are hand made with the same craftsmanship, enthusiasm and creativity I have brought to my jewelry business since 1986.
+big.fat.cookies are made in very small batches with the greatest attention to detail.
+From picking the gross white thing out of each egg, to painstakingly weighing each cookie and adding individual chocolate chips to make sure the finished product looks perfect, to obsessively baking and wrapping each cookie- our cookies are hand made with the same craftsmanship, enthusiasm and creativity I have brought to my jewelry business since 1986.
 These cookies are made here.
 Sold here.
 Eaten here.

 We recommend warming room temperature cookies in a 350 8-10 minutes for melty chocolate inside, crispy outside and definitely insta-worthy!